khalil-Hennara/Rinforcment_learning_course/README.md

 I have implement for now Q_learning Algorithm one of the oldest algorithm and Deep_Q_learning Algorithm I will put all Projects from this filed in this folder.

+you can reach the full course on medium from hear [Introduction to Reinforcement learning](https://medium.com/@khalil.hennara.247/introduction-to-reinforcement-learning-fa84c56d7f07)